 You can also look into a professional link building service to generate the links for you, at a fixed cost or rate.
 If you want to evaluate if the service is worth it to you, you can divide the fee for their service by the links they generate for you.
 That cost-per-lead will be a useful way to tell if you want to keep using them or not.

-You can also use them to track the success of your campaign, or of the link building service you hired.
+You can also use these metrics to track the success of your campaign, or of the link building service you have outsourced to.
 You should see a rise in total links and root domains, as well as a corresponding increase in the domain and page strength of your website.